OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 Heap is only "partially sorted", that it can only yield a min/max value of all elements in the tree, one at a time.
 It is useful for **repeatedly removing objects from the heap to get ordered output**.

 Heap can be easily implemented using an array.
 Each insert and remove operation takes O(log(n)).
 Thus for n elements it can take O(nlog(n)) sorting with a heap, which is how the Heap Sort got its name.
+Heapify an array using `SiftDown` approach (start from bottom of tree) takes O(n) to create the heap.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Heap-as-array.svg/330px-Heap-as-array.svg.png" />